nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Activities [2.01]

-##### 2.01.A01) Social protection and Welfare Programmes Prajashakthi: Poverty alleviation programme for low-income
+##### 2.01.A01) Social protection and Welfare Programmes Prajashakthi: Poverty alleviation programme for low-income earners

-- 2.01.A01.01) earners

-- 2.01.A01.02) Providing a minimum monthly financial grant from Rs.
+- 2.01.A01.01) Providing a minimum monthly financial grant from Rs.
 10,000 upwards to low- income families

-- 2.01.A01.03) Introduction of a participatory, transparent and efficient beneficiary selection process
+- 2.01.A01.02) Introduction of a participatory, transparent and efficient beneficiary selection process

-- 2.01.A01.04) Introducing a digital platform for identifying eligible beneficiaries using new criteria within a year and providing financial assistance to all qualifying individuals.
+- 2.01.A01.03) Introducing a digital platform for identifying eligible beneficiaries using new criteria within a year and providing financial assistance to all qualifying individuals.

 ##### 2.01.A02) Empowerment